Jvvv00/front-end-tips/README.md

 The webiste normally will contain 3 main parts, which are head, body and footer.

-In HEAD section, there will normally contain meta, title and other external link such as stylesheet (css).
+In HEAD section, there will normally contain `meta`, `title` and other external link such as stylesheet (css).

 BODY is where the content of the website.

 FOOTER normally have information about authorship, copyright, contact, sitemap and other related documents.